On Deformations of Hyperbolic Varities: Connectedness of the Hyperbolic Locus

 \section{Connectedness of the Hyperbolic Locus}

-In \cite{Har66} Hartshorne shows that the Hilbert scheme is connected.
-In this section we will check that the connecting path obtained by his construction passes only through schemes hyperbolic with respect to a fixed linear space.
+In \cite{Har66} Hartshorne showed that the Hilbert scheme is connected.
+More modern treatment of this result as appears in \cite{Rev95} and \cite{Par96} uses the technique of Gr\"{o}bner degeneration.
+We, however, will use the original ideas of Hartshorne and thus some of his terminology.
+In particular, we will refer to a union of linear subspaces as ``fans'', we believe that no confusion with toric varieties will arise.

-Let us denote by $E \subseteq \pp^n$ the space spanned by the last $n-k$ vectors of the standard basis, of dimension $n-k-1$ and let $E^{\perp}$ be the orthogonal complement of $E$ with respect to the standard inner product.
+In this section, we will check that the connecting path obtained by Hartshorne's construction passes only through schemes hyperbolic with respect to a fixed linear space.
+Let us denote by $E \subset \pp^n$ the space spanned by the last $n-k$ vectors of the standard basis, of dimension $n-k-1$ and let $E^{\perp}$ be the orthogonal complement of $E$ with respect to the standard inner product.

 \begin{Lem} Let $X$ be a real scheme hyperbolic with respect to $E$, then there exists a flat deformation of $X$ into a scheme with support $E^{\perp}$ over $\mathbb{A}^1$, such that the fiber over every $\R$-point is hyperbolic with respect to $E$. \end{Lem} \begin{proof} For each $a\in\A^1\smallsetminus\{0\}$ consider the automorphism $\sigma_a$ of $\pp^n$ defined by $(x_0,\ldots,x_n)\mapsto(x_0,\ldots,x_k,ax_{k+1},\ldots,ax_{n})$.
 Then the $X_a=\sigma_a(X)$ form a flat family parametrized by $\A^1\smallsetminus\{0\}$ which extends uniquely to a flat family over $\A^1$.
 The fiber $X_0$ over $0$ agrees set theoretically with $E^\perp$ and for every $a\in\R$ the fiber $X_a$ is hyperbolic with respect to $E$. \end{proof}